Written on 11:19 PM by JJ

 The Xbox 360 supports up to four wireless controllers but only three wired controllers; the Xbox 360 only has 3 USB slots but a USB hub can be used to extend the maximum number of wired controllers.
 The wired version of the controller can also be used as PC gamepad because it uses a USB connection, directly connected to the controller; the wireless controller can only be used on the PC with a separate wireless receiver.
 The receiver allows all wireless Xbox 360 accessories to be used on the PC.
 A wireless force feedback racing wheel was released on November 1, 2006.

-e been replaced by bumper buttons, which are on the shoulder of the controller, just above the triggers.
+The Xbox 360 controller is significantly different from the original Xbox controllers.
+The black and white buttons have been replaced by bumper buttons, which are on the shoulder of the controller, just above the triggers.
 It is noticeably smoother, has a white-gray theme, and is very small and ergonomically built.
 The wireless version runs on 2 AA batteries.
 The life remaining on these batteries can be checked by pushing the Xbox Guide Button and looking in the upper margin for a battery with up to 4 bars.

 The Xbox 360 can connect to Xbox Live through an optional wireless network adapter on a home network through a wireless router.
 The Universal Media Remote can be used to control several functions of the console, including the Windows Media Center functions if connected to the network.
 Various other components for the console exist, such as decorative faceplates to change the physical appears of the console, wired or wireless headsets for communication over Xbox Live, and an Xbox 360 branded webcam called Xbox Live Vision.